 Hanshi Rod Sanford

-The coordination of international matters is the responsibility of the president of the association:
+The coordination of international matters is the responsibility of the president and vice-president of the association:

 What does Kokusai Butokukai mean?